 · You must be fully dressed at all times outside of your apartment

 clothing should be neat, clean and in good repair.
-As a general rules you will need to have
+As a general rule you will need to have the

 Basic psychological, medical

 and some dental and vision services are available to you through the Oregon